seth-dobson/artful-analytics.github.io/drafts/2020-06-27-r-blogging-on-a-chromebook.md

 want to have an “About Me” page on your blog that is well…about you.

-After following these simple steps to set up your blog, you’re ready to connect to RStudio Cloud and start writing \#rstats posts.
+After following these simple steps to set up your blog, you’re ready to connect to RStudio Cloud and start writing posts.

 Writing Posts in RStudio Cloud
 ------------------------------